 Exercise and the brain health connection

 The recommended minimum of activity we need is 150 minutes of brisk walking per week.
 That means five thirty-minute walks per week.
-Carve up the 150-minutes however you want, i.e., two 15-minute walks per day, three 10-minute walks per day.
+Carve up the 150 minutes however you want, i.e., two 15-minute walks per day, three 10-minute walks per day.
 Increased activity will increase the amount of oxygen getting to your brain and decrease the risk of memory loss disorders.
-Increased activity also enhances the effects of helpful brain chemicals, improves sleep, and reduces stress, which is essential for improving brain and cognitive health.
+Increased activity also enhances the effects of helpful brain chemicals, improves sleep, and reduces stress, essential for improving brain and cognitive health.

 While on the topic of “exercise,” consider giving your brain a workout too.
-There are puzzles, apps, brain-training programs, problem-solving, etc., which will help exercise your brain.
+There are puzzles, apps, brain-training programs, problem-solving, etc., to help exercise your brain.
 Even something as simple as learning a new hobby or reading new books will help exercise your brain and improve your brain health the same way cardio or weightlifting help improve the overall health of your body.

 Spirituality and cognitive health

 For clarity here, we are not talking about religion.
 Spirituality is a broad term for our connection to something outside ourselves.
 Some people express their spirituality through church attendance and prayer, while others find their spirituality in nature or art.
 Spirituality is a personal experience.
 For example, when I drive in the car, I listen to peaceful music, giving me spiritual peace and a sense of calm.
-Another way to look at it, research shows that meditating (or call it prayer) helps boost memory, learning, and focus.
+Another way to look at it, research shows that meditating (or calling it prayer) helps boost memory, learning, and focus.
 Lastly, spirituality often helps people find peace, i.e., reduce stress.
 Reducing stress has a profound impact on brain health and function.

 Supplements and Brain Health